-The median bonus gender pay gap for was 0%.
-This shows that, when the median is calculated there was no difference in the bonus recieved.
+The median bonus gender pay gap was 0%.
+This shows that, when the median is calculated there was no difference in the bonus received.
+This remains unchanged from last year.

 4. The Proportion of males and females receiving a bonus payment